KrumBoychev/nodriver/docs/nodriver/quickstart.rst

     config = Config()
     config.headless = False
-    config.user_data_dir="/path/to/existing/profile",  # by specifying it, it won't be automatically cleaned up when finished config.browser_executable_path="/path/to/some/other/browser",
+    config.user_data_dir="/path/to/existing/profile"  # by specifying it, it won't be automatically cleaned up when finished config.browser_executable_path="/path/to/some/other/browser"
-    config.browser_args=['--some-browser-arg=true', '--some-other-option'],
+    config.browser_args=['--some-browser-arg=true', '--some-other-option']
-    config.lang="en-US"   # this could set iso-language-code in navigator, not recommended to change )
+    config.lang="en-US"   # this could set iso-language-code in navigator, not recommended to change config.proxy={"server": "http://myproxy.com:1234", "username": "user", "password": "pwd", "bypass": "192.168.1.0/24"}